 Here are some answers to the frequently asked questions about pornography.

 Some have sought to embrace certain types of pornography as validating their autonomy and sexual agency.

 However, we believe pornography is inherently inconsistent with equality between men and women, and so it is inherently anti-feminist.
 Historically, pornography has been a product primarily created by men and intended for male vicarious access to women’s bodies.

-Feminist Gail Dines in her book Pornland: How Porn Has Hijacked Our Sexuality states: “Anyone willing to feed off women’s bodies and use them as raw materials to make a profit has no right to call themselves feminists,” and adds that even porn that doesn’t feature “overt violence” counts as a form of exploitation “since it reduces women to a series of body parts.”
+Radical feminist Gail Dines in her book Pornland: How Porn Has Hijacked Our Sexuality states: “Anyone willing to feed off women’s bodies and use them as raw materials to make a profit has no right to call themselves feminists,” and adds that even porn that doesn’t feature “overt violence” counts as a form of exploitation “since it reduces women to a series of body parts.”

 [i] Julie M. Albright, “Sex in America Online: An Exploration of Sex, Marital Status, and Sexual Identity in Internet Sex Seeking and Its Impacts,” Journal of Sex Research 45 (2008): 175–186.